MacDonald House bombing: Arrest

 Harun and Osman boarded a bus in Orchard Road after planting the bomb.
 Afterwards, they tried to return to Indonesia via a motorboat, though it either sprung a leak or hit an object.
-They were floating on a piece of plank until they were picked up by Lim Ah Paw, a bumboat operator.
-Harun claimed both of them were fishermen, though when asked by Lim to present his identity card, Harun claimed it fell in ocean.
+The men were floating on a piece of wood when they were picked up by Lim Ah Paw, a bumboat operator.
+Harun claimed both of them were fishermen, though when asked by Lim to present his identity card, Harun claimed it had fallen in the sea.
 Lim then told his helmsman to hail a passing police boat.
 When questioned by the police, Harun said he was a farmer whilst Osman was a fisherman.
 Both were charged with entering a controlled area.
 When Marine Police Inspector Mahamed bin Haji Ali spoke of them to Inspector Hill, who was in charge of the MacDonald House bombing investigation.
 Hill took over the case as he thought the two could assist with the bombing investigation.
 It was later discovered Harun and Osman were the perpetrators behind the bombing.
-On 15 March, the two marines were charged in a magistrate's court for "knowingly caus[ing]" the deaths of the three victims, though the bombing is not mentioned within the charges.
+On 15 March, the two marines were charged in a magistrate's court for "knowingly caus[ing]" the deaths of the three victims, though the bombing was not mentioned in the charges.
 Harun and Osman were remanded in police custody.
 The case came up for mention week later on 22 March, though magistrate Sachi Saurajen ordered for the two be further remanded.
-On 5 April, Harun and Osman were ordered to stand trial in the High Court, with senior inspector T. S. Zain submitting a certificate for the two to be trialed without holding a preliminary enquiry under the 1964 Emergency Criminal Trials Regulations.
+On 5 April, Harun and Osman were ordered to stand trial in the High Court, with senior inspector T. S. Zain submitting a certificate for the two to be tried without holding a preliminary enquiry under the 1964 Emergency Criminal Trials Regulations.

-The two would have the same charges be applied by the High Court on 17 May, with both pleading not guilty.
+The two men faced the same charges at the High Court on 17 May, with both pleading not guilty.
 Director of Public Prosecutions Dalip Singh requested for the case to be adjourned indefinitely, though this was rejected by Justice Ambrose, who "[didn't] think it was proper in a criminal case to have the case be adjourned sine die".
 Singh then requested for the case to be postponed until May 31, which was granted.
-The case was postponed again from 30 August until the next Assizes, with 150 witnesses to testify for the case.
+The case was postponed again from 30 August until the next Assizes, with 150 witnesses called to testify in the case.